 Transparency International Sri Lanka (TISL) encourages all political parties, trade unions and other entities celebrating May Day, to refrain from misusing public property.
 Reports indicate that large numbers of buses and public transportation including trains, are to be used to transport participants to the various May Day rallies being held across the island.
 Any usage of public property should be in accordance with the relevant procedures outlined by the public authority from which such property is being ...

 The March 12th (M12) Movement- a group of civil society organizations which advocates for a clean, corruption-free political culture in Sri Lanka- held a public awareness meeting in Matara on the 3rd of April, as part of a country-wide citizen’s march.
 The M12 Movement, which is chaired by the People’s Action for Free and Fair Elections (PAFFREL), raises public awareness on the need to elect clean political representatives who uphold the values of good governance, transparency ...

 April 5, 2017admin

 As part of a regional series for the Global Corruption Barometer, Transparency International spoke to nearly 22,000 people about their recent experiences with corruption in 16 countries and territories in the Asia Pacific region.
 This report comes at a key moment when many governments in the region are preparing their agendas to meet the United Nations Sustainable Development Goals (SDGs).
-The SDGs set out development priorities for 2030 which include, among others, reducing corruption ...
+The SDGs set out development priorities for 2030 which include, among others, reducing corruption and bribery ...

 March 7, 2017admin